Oluwashiji/mosaic-onboarding-agent/README.md

 ```

 Uses Gemini (`gemini-2.5-flash` by default, configurable via `GEMINI_MODEL`
-in `.env`) — a free key is available at aistudio.google.com/apikey.
+in `.env`), a free key is available at aistudio.google.com/apikey.
 The
 architecture underneath isn't tied to any one provider; swapping in Claude
 or OpenAI would mean changing `call_model()` and the function schema in
 `schema.py`, not the retry/validation/fallback logic around them.